×

 • OPTIONAL: Pursue professional certification

 As cancer continues to affect the lives of millions across the United States, the demand for oncology nurses to administer care and treatment to these patients will be needed.
-Within the profession, oncology nurses can go on to pursue administrative/supervisory roles within the oncology nursing discipline.
+Within the profession, oncology nurses can go on to pursue administrative/supervisory roles.

-The University of Providence’s Bachelor of Science in Nursing program lineup can help you take the first step toward a rewarding career as a registered nurse.
-From our traditional 4-year program for recent high-school graduates and transfers to our accelerated 12-month program for second-degree bachelor degree holders, our mission-focused curriculum will prepare you to deliver quality, patient-centered care.
+Through UPs Bachelor of Science in Nursing program lineup can help you take the first step toward a rewarding career as a registered nurse.
+From our traditional 4-year program for recent high-school graduates and transfers to our accelerated 12-month program for second-degree bachelor degree holders, our mission-focused curriculum will prepare you to deliver patient-centered care.

 pixel